 Now that you've collected the Salesforce data you need for the Sales Quote document using Query Builder, it's time to build the Document Template.

-Document Template links Document Solution with a specific file.
-This connection enables you to utilize queried fields from the Query Builder in the file and modify those fields according to your requirements.
+Document Template links Document Solution with a specific document.
+This connection enables you to use fields from Query Builder in the document and modify them according to requirements.

-Now, we will show you how to create a Document Template with a DOCX file connected.
+We will create a Document Template with a DOCX file connected as a common example of Microsoft templates.

 Fill in the required fields with the following values: